cksystemsteaching/selfie/README.md

 > 64-bit and 32-bit systems

 Selfie is designed to run on 64-bit systems and model a 64-bit system itself which means that the size of all CPU registers and memory words is 64 bits.
 While 64-bit systems may in principle support 64-bit virtual memory, even modern 64-bit hardware usually supports less than that but more than 32-bit virtual memory.
 Our choice of supporting only 32-bit virtual memory in selfie has the advantage that 32-bit systems can still handle that.
 Even when running on a 64-bit system, selfie can also model a 32-bit system where even loading and storing data, like fetching code, is done in chunks of 4-byte-aligned 32-bit single words.
 Selfie also runs on 32-bit systems in which case selfie can only model a 32-bit system.
 By default selfie generates code that runs on 64-bit or 32-bit systems, depending on whether selfie runs on a 64-bit or 32-bit system, respectively.
 However, if selfie runs on a 64-bit system, selfie can be configured to generate code that runs on a 32-bit system, using the experimental console argument `-m32`.
 While supporting both 64-bit and 32-bit systems increases selfie's reach at a surprisingly small amount of cost in code complexity, the original reason to implement 32-bit support, which was done late into development, is pure curiosity for identifying the parts of the code where word size matters.
 Turns out that removing all 32-bit integer overflows from the code was enough and even resulted in higher code quality.
+In short, all calculations done by selfie require no more than 32 bits, even when running as 64-bit system!

+> Segmentation

+An implementation of virtual memory requires *mapping* and *translating* virtual addresses to physical addresses.
+The simplest approach to do that is *segmentation* which nevertheless has its shortcomings.
+Suppose for a moment that there are more physical than virtual addresses, in fact way more.
+In that case, we can view virtual memory as a contiguous *segment* of physical memory, and then only need to know the physical address or *offset* where virtual memory as segment starts in physical memory, assuming the entire segment fits, that is, ends before the end of physical memory.
+This is the *mapping*, encoded by a single physical address for the offset.
+Then, every virtual memory access requires adding the offset to the involved virtual address to obtain the physical address where memory access actually happens.
+This is the *translation*, performed by a single integer addition of virtual address and offset, possibly following a prior range check on the virtual address for safety.

+> Mapping versus translation

+Mapping and unmapping is rare, as it only happens upon creating and deleting machine instances, and is usually done in software.
+Translation, however, happens very often, upon every single memory access, in particular loading and storing data, but also fetching code, and is therefore done in hardware by a device called *memory management unit* (MMU) which requires the mapping data stored in a *segmentation table*.
+Thus the format of that table is hardware-dependent and defines the interface between the software that computes the mapping and the hardware that uses the mapping for translation.

+Multiple instances of virtual memory can be mapped as long as there is sufficient physical address space.

+> Paging

 ...